-CHESLA funded almost \$2 million dollars in Need-Based Scholarships in FY 2018.
-The Authority is committed to investing in Connecticut students pursuing higher education.
+CHESLA disbursed \$2.0 million dollars in Need-Based Scholarships in FY 2019, impacting 1,012 students.
+Additionally, \$502,500 was awarded in a CHESLA administered program, with those awards disbursing in FY 2020.
+The Authority is committed to investing in Connecticut residents pursuing higher education within the state.